SAINTLY MADNESS 2020

 3. Paper Voting.

 If you would rather participate by paper ballot, you can vote after the weekend masses using the ballots furnished in the Church foyer.
-Study up, because you will be voting on the pairings of the week as follows:
+Study up, because you will be voting on all the pairings of the week as follows: